-1. Money deposited in the Account for Low-Income Housing must be used:
+1. Except as otherwise provided in subsection 2, money deposited in the Account for Low-Income Housing must be used:

 (a) For the acquisition, construction or rehabilitation of housing for eligible families by public or private nonprofit charitable organizations, housing authorities or local governments through loans, grants or subsidies;